Tirth Trivedi

 Implementation mindset

-Changes are designed to reduce friction, clarify handoffs, and make execution easier for teams - not add complexity.
+Good changes reduce friction.
+They clarify handoffs and make execution easier, not add complexity.

 Inventory Accuracy & Stock Flow Stabilisation